-- A Motion shall relate to the responsibilities of the Body for which it is tabled and in any event shall relate to the performance of the Council's statutory functions, powers and obligations or an issue which specifically affects the Council's area or its residents. - No Motion may be moved at a Meeting unless the proposer has given written notice of its wording to the Clerk at least fourteen Clear Days before the Meeting and it has been included on the Summons. - The Clerk may, before including a Motion received in accordance with these Standing Orders on the Summons, correct obvious grammatical or typographical errors in the wording of the Motion. - If the Clerk considers the wording of a Motion received in accordance with these Standing Orders is not clear in meaning, the Clerk may seek to agree a re-wording with the proposer but may require the proposer to table an amended Motion, such that its meaning is clear, in writing at least ten Clear Days before the Meeting. - 55 If the wording or subject of a proposed Motion is considered improper, the Clerk shall consult with the Body Chairman to consider whether the Motion shall be included in the Summons or rejected. - Subject to Standing Order 55, the decision of the Clerk as to whether or not to include the Motion on the Summons shall be final. - 57 Motions received shall be recorded and numbered in the order that they are received. - Motions rejected shall be recorded with an explanation by the Clerk of the reason for rejection.
+- 54 A Motion shall relate to the responsibilities of the Council or Body for which it is tabled and in any event shall relate to the performance of the Council's statutory functions, powers and obligations or an issue which specifically affects the Parish or its residents. - No Motion may be moved at a Meeting unless the proposer has given written notice of its wording to the Clerk at least fourteen Clear Days before the Meeting and it has been included on the Summons. - 56 The Clerk may, before including a Motion received in accordance with these Standing Orders on the Summons, correct obvious grammatical or typographical errors in the wording of the Motion. - 57 If the Clerk considers the wording of a Motion received in accordance with these Standing Orders is not clear in meaning, the Clerk may seek to agree a re-wording with the

+- proposer but may require the proposer to table an amended Motion, such that its meaning is clear, in writing at least ten Clear Days before the Meeting. - 58 If the wording or subject of a proposed Motion is considered improper, the Clerk shall consult with the Council Chairman or Body Chairman as relevant to consider whether the Motion shall be included in the Summons or rejected. - 59 Subject to Standing Order 58, the decision of the Clerk as to whether or not to include the Motion on the Summons shall be final. - 60 Motions received shall be recorded and numbered in the order that they are received. - 61 Motions rejected shall be recorded with an explanation by the Clerk of the reason for rejection.